Spider bites are usually harmless, and spiders don't usually bite unless threatened.

-Only a few types of spiders have fangs long enough to penetrate human skin and venom strong enough to severely affect a human being.
-In the United States, these include the black widow spider and the brown recluse spider.
+Worldwide only a few species of spiders have fangs long enough to penetrate human skin and venom strong enough to hurt humans.
+Among these are widow spiders, with about 30 species, and recluse spiders, with more than 140 species worldwide.

 Typically, a spider bite looks like any other bug bite — a red, inflamed, sometimes itchy or painful bump on your skin — and may even go unnoticed.
 Harmless spider bites usually don't produce any other symptoms.

-Signs and symptoms of a black widow spider bite may include:
+Signs and symptoms of a widow spider bite can include:

 - Cramping.
-Abdominal cramping or rigidity can be so severe that it's sometimes mistaken for appendicitis or a ruptured appendix.
+You might have severe abdominal rigidity or cramping, which is sometimes mistaken for appendicitis or a ruptured appendix.

 When to see a doctor

-Severe spider bite symptoms occur as a result of injected spider venom.
-The severity of symptoms depends on the type of spider, the amount of venom injected and how sensitive your body is to the venom.
+Severe spider bite symptoms occur as a result of the venom that the spider injects.
+Symptom severity depends on the type of spider, the amount of venom injected and how sensitive your body is to the venom.

 - Unused pots and gardening equipment

-Brown recluse spiders are found most commonly in the southern Midwest and in limited areas of the South.
-Recluses are so named because they like to hide away in undisturbed areas.
-They mostly prefer to live indoors, in places such as:
+Recluse spiders are found most commonly in the southern half of the United States and in South America, where they are known as brown spiders.
+These spiders are so named because they like to hide away in undisturbed areas.
+They are most active in the warmer months.
+Indoors, they prefer to live: